dashapetr/kana--streamlit-app/README.md

 - The current app version supports simple Katakana and Hiragana, without dakuten and handakuten.
 Kanji are not included as well.
 To include all mentioned characters, more accurate model is required.
 Potentially, the [DaKanji-Single-Kanji-Recognition](https://github.com/CaptainDario/DaKanji-Single-Kanji-Recognition) repo can be used to achieve the goal.
 - You can enhance security by adding user authentication with [Amazon Cognito](https://aws.amazon.com/pm/cognito/).
 - AWS provides various services that can improve the security of this application.
 You could use AWS Shield for DDoS protection and Amazon GuardDuty for threats detection.
 Amazon Inspector performs security assessments.
 There are many more AWS services and best practices that can enhance security - refer to the [AWS Shared Responsibility Model](https://aws.amazon.com/compliance/shared-responsibility-model/) and security best practices guidance for additional recommendations.
-- Regular rotation of secrets is recommended, can be configured additionally.